joedaws/beings/README.md

 mix test
 ```

-## Progress Goals
+## Goals

-- Define the data and functions on that data that make up the beings.
+- [ ] Define a suitable cosmos where these beings can live and roam.
-- Define a suitable cosmos where these beings can live and roam.
+- [x] Define the data and functions the beings.
-- Create parameters which define different kinds of cosms where these beings have interesting emergent interactions.
+- [ ] parameterize the social connections of beings.
-- Build a visualizaiton tool for the simulation.
+- [ ] Build a visualizaiton tool for the simulation.